Qiskit/qiskit/.github/CONTRIBUTING.rst

 It depends on your needs as a user.

-If you want to use Qiskit Terra for building Apps which goal is to run Quantum Circuits, we encourage you to use the latest released version, installing it via Pip.
+If you want to use Qiskit Terra for building circuits for applications or research then we recommend that you should be using the stable version.
+However, to simplify this the latest stable version can be installed using Pip.

 .. code:: sh